 The defendant has been a sworn MPD officer for four years prior to his drunk driving arrest in Washington, DC.
 When his supervisor smelled the odor of alcohol, he asked the officer to exit his vehicle and subjected him to a series of standardized field sobriety tests (SFTSs).
 According to a spokesperson for the MPD, this officer allegedly failed the SFSTs, and that, along with additional probable cause, led them to arrest the officer on a charge of driving under the influence (DUI) of alcohol.
-It is important to understand that this officer has merely been accused of a crime and is presumed innocent unless and until he is found guilty in a court of law beyond a reasonable doubt.
+It is important to understand that this officer has merely been accused of a crime and, like all of us, enjoys the presumption of innocence, unless and until he is found guilty in court after the government proved every element of the crime beyond a reasonable doubt.

 One of the questions that is commonly asked of our Washington, DC DUI defense attorneys is whether or not you have to take the standardized field sobriety tests.
 Regardless of what the officer tells you, they cannot make you take the standardized field sobriety tests.
 While it is true that they can tell the judge at trial, should your case go to trial, that you refused to take the tests, the advantage for you is that they will not be able to say you took the tests and failed them all.
 This is often worse than saying you did not agree to take the tests.